fluffy-critter/novembeat.com/content/about.md

 Entry-ID: 9
 UUID: 6456cdbd-27ca-59ec-9c5a-c390e11652be

-Visual artists have [Inktober](https://inktober.com/), where the challenge is to complete one drawing, ideally on paper, every day in October.

-Musicians have Novembeat, a similar challenge to record one piece of music every day in November.
+Owing a great debt to [Inktober](https://inktober.com/), Novembeat is an informal challenge to record one piece of music every day in November.
 It can be big or small, a mere notion or an entire symphony.
 Flex the creative muscle and try to learn something new.

 This project was started in 2016 by [Paul Starr](https://pauls.adequate.website/).
 The original concept, in a tweet: